Chocolate Heart Peanut Butter Blossoms

 Using heart chocolates makes them cute and festive with no extra work.
 They are a perfect way to show your Valentines you love them, or just make life a little sweeter.

 I originally shared this recipe back in 2016 when Little Dude was just 2, going on 3 and he was quite the helper.
-I couldn’t bear to change the part about him making these for his friends, so the original post is next.
+I couldn’t bear to take out the pictures of him making them for his friends at daycare.

 The dough for these cookies is nice and soft.
 There isn’t a ton of flour in it, which is what keeps them softer and chewier after you bake them.